Axel-Rodriguez-Leon/henhacks2024/README.md

 ### Training phase:
 First, we start with only small changes from the current note-taker method.

-A note-taker is requested
+- A note-taker is requested
-A note-taker will take notes
+- A note-taker will take notes
-Notes will be uploaded to a system that AI will have access to AI will analyze the video, transcript, and user notes to create supplementary notes for the student who needs it (This can include more detailed documentation, key moments, etc)
+- Notes will be uploaded to a system that AI will have access to
+- AI will analyze the video, transcript, and user notes to create supplementary notes for the student who needs it (This can include more detailed documentation, key moments, etc)
-Repeat
+- Repeat

 ### Semi-automation:
-AI will not require notes from a volunteer, but will still accept them AI will create notes based on its data, and feedback that it receives it (This can include more detailed documentation, key moments, etc)
+- AI will not require notes from a volunteer, but will still accept them
+- I will create notes based on its data, and feedback that it receives it (This can include more detailed documentation, key moments, etc)

 ### Notes: